QuinnMcHugh/tastigo/README.md

 -DONE - devise a way to read the deals.json into the deals-repo -just make it a .ts file
 -DONE - fill out more known deals (if any)

--NEXT - polish functionality of the two pages
+-DONE - polish functionality of the two pages
   -weekly
     -deal images
     -can deal cards be condensed on mobile?
 Just necessary text